Steelray Project Analyzer - User Guide

 Activating Analyzer

 When you downloaded Steelray Project Analyzer (SPA), you probably received an evaluation key.
 To continue running SPA after the trial period, you'll need to purchase and activate a permanent License Key.
 There are two types of License Keys: Trial and Subscription.
 Trial keys are valid for ten days after they are generated and allow all functionality; we do not disable any feature during a trial.
 Subscription keys are provided with purchased licenses and have an expiration date.
-Purchasing a subscription entitles you to updates free of charge during the lifetime of the subscription.
+Purchasing a subscription entitles you to updates and technical support free of charge during the lifetime of the subscription.
 You cannot run Analyzer without a valid, activated license key.

 Above is the License Key dialog.
 This dialog is visible when you start the Steelray Project Analyzer application for the first time.
 If you copied the the license key or activation code you received by e-mail, you can right-click and click Paste, and the key will be pasted into the dialog box.
 After clicking Submit, Analyzer will check the validity of the key you entered.
 If this key is valid you will be asked to enter your name and email for licensing purposes.

-NOTE: You can visit our support site at any time by clicking the links in the help box at the bottom of the activation form or by clicking here
+NOTE: You can visit our support site at any time by clicking the links in the help box at the bottom of the activation form or by clicking here.

 If you click Submit, SPA will contact the Steelray servers and activate your license key, once this is complete you will be running a fully activated license key.
 However, if there is an issue with your license key, or a connection error, you will be notified and prompted to re-enter your key.